-The Responsible Entity seeks to maintain ICR of 1.80x or higher for each credit facility in accordance with DWAPF's loan facility interest cover covenant.
+The Responsible Entity seeks to maintain an ICR of 1.80x or higher for each credit facility in accordance with DWAPF's loan facility interest cover covenant.
 The Responsible Entity manages any interest rate risk arising from credit or loan facilities used by DWAPF in accordance with the Dexus Group Treasury Policy.

-Key risk evaluation metrics, including actual and forecasted interest cover covenant compliance, is presented to and reviewed by the Dexus Real Estate Capital Markets Committee quarterly.
+Key risk evaluation metrics, including actual and forecasted interest cover covenant compliance, is presented to and reviewed by the Dexus Capital Markets Committee at least semi-annually.

-As at 30 September 2023, the DWAPF is in compliance with the interest cover covenant under the loan facility.
+As at 30 June 2024, the DWAPF is in compliance with the interest cover covenant under the loan facility.